Top 4 Best Door Locks to Prevent Break-Ins (2025 Expert Picks)

 It depends.
 Some of the locks we mentioned on our list are easier to install than others, and it depends on how comfortable you are with tools.
 The main reason you might need a lock pro is if your locking mechanism doesn't fit your door properly.
 Services like Thumbtack can help you find someone to lend a hand if you need it.

-Both ANSI (American National Standards Institute) and BHMA (Builders Hardware Manufacturers Association) test locks based on their level of security and quality of construction.
+Both ANSI (American National Standards Institute) and BHMA (Builders Hardware Manufacturers Association) grades mean the organization tested the lock and rated it for the level of security and quality of construction.
 An ANSI Grade 3 indicates that a product is good for basic residential security, a Grade 2 is a higher level of residential security, and a Grade 1 is considered the highest-quality grade for residential or commercial security.

 Lock bumping is a method used to unlock pin tumbler locks without the original key.
 It involves using a specially designed bump key, which is a key that has been cut to fit the lock's cylinder.
 The process typically includes inserting the bump key into the lock and then striking it sharply with a tool (like a hammer) to create a sudden force that causes the pins inside the lock to jump and align, allowing the lock to turn and open.